 I didn’t go into too much detail on this graphic because it’s really the same as the two tier cake.
 Everything but the top tier gets dowels.

 IMPORTANT: Make doubly sure that your cake base is VERY sturdy.
 Cardboard cake rounds will not cut it with this kind of cake.
-You’ll want something very sturdy like foam core cake boards, or MDF boards.
+You’ll want something very sturdy like foam core cake board bases, or MDF (wood) boards.

 Ok, so those are just the basics, but I hope it answers a lot of your questions.